x2on/FSImageViewer/README.md

 FSImageViewer is a photo viewer for iOS.

-It's initially based on [EGOPhotoViewer](https://raw.github.com/enormego/PhotoViewer), but complettly refactored to use ARC, [AFNetworking](https://github.com/AFNetworking/AFNetworking) for remote image downloads and [EGOCache 2.0](https://github.com/enormego/EGOCache) for image caching.
+It's initially based on [EGOPhotoViewer](https://raw.github.com/enormego/PhotoViewer), but complettly refactored to use ARC, [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking) for remote image downloads and [EGOCache 2.0](https://github.com/enormego/EGOCache) for image caching.

+If you must use AFNetworking 1.3 you can use the 1.x version of FSImageViewer

 ## Install
 Using [CocoaPods](http://cocoapods.org/):

-`pod 'FSImageViewer', '~> 1.2.0'`
+`pod 'FSImageViewer', '~> 2.0'`

 ## Basic usage